frrom/arena-marl/warehouse/ReadMe.md

 **Usage**

-Copy gridworld from example_grid to arena-simulation-setup/maps

-and specify the path in start_arena_flatland.

-or

-Run the launch_file start_arena_gridworld.

-pass the number of shelfs in each row/coloumn and also the number of coloumns in each shelf as arguments and run the launchfile (twice - the map generation needs longer and the map server takes the old map)

-pass bigger_highways as arguments if the non_shelf spaces are to small for the robots

-you might need to add a MarkersArray to visualize the Markers
+(No copy&pasting)

+'roslaunch warehouse map_launch.launch'

+Change the map attributes like shelf_cols, shelf_rows, col_height, bigger_highways, random_map in the launch file
+or pass them from the command line.

+TODO: pass the arguments that are need in rest.launch also to map.launch and call rest.launch with them

+**Some Explantions*'
+The roslaunch command runs the map_(creation) node first and stores the created map in gridworld.
+After the map is created we call the rest.launch from the map_(creation) node.

+gridworld.py (also the map_node) publishes the numpy array of the map to the /gridworld_base topic as an OccupancyGrid.

+The temporary task manager (task_gen1.py, only for testing stuff on my end) then creates random tasks and publishes the updated map to /gridworld

+The Vis_node (rviz_visualization.py) gets the map from the /gridworld topic and creates the markers for the map.

+All gridworld topics are OccupancyGrids